phetsims/equality-explorer/doc/lock-scenarios.md

 1. Put `x + 1` on the left and `x - 1` on the right plate.
 2. Turn the lock on.
-2. Drag a '-1' from a toolbox.
+3. Drag a '-1' from the left toolbox.
-3. Verify that an equivalent term '-1' comes out of the opposite toolbox and follows the dragged term.
+4. Verify that an equivalent term '-1' comes out of the opposite toolbox and follows the dragged term.
-4. Position the dragged term so that it overlaps the like term '1' on the scale.
+5. Position the dragged term so that it overlaps the like term '1' on the left plate.
-5. Release the dragged term.
+6. Release the dragged term.
 The dragged term and the like term that it overlaps sum to zero.
-6. Verify that the equivalent term moves immediately to the opposite plate and adds to produce `x - 2`.
+7. Verify that the equivalent term moves immediately to the opposite plate and adds to produce `x - 2`.

 ### Scenario 20

 1. Put `x + 1` on the left and `x - 1` on the right plate.
 2. Turn the lock on.
-2. Drag a '1' from a toolbox.
+3. Drag a '1' from the left toolbox.
-3. Verify that an equivalent term '1' comes out of the opposite toolbox and follows the dragged term.
+4. Verify that an equivalent term '1' comes out of the opposite toolbox and follows the dragged term.
-4. Position the dragged term so that it overlaps the like term '1' on the left plate.
+5. Position the dragged term so that it overlaps the like term '1' on the left plate.
-5. Release the dragged term.
+6. Release the dragged term.
 The dragged term adds to produce `x + 2`.
-6. Verify that the equivalent term moves immediately to the opposite plate and sums to zero.
+7. Verify that the equivalent term moves immediately to the opposite plate and sums to zero.
 The result is `x + 2` on the left plate, 0 on the right plate.

 ### Scenario 21